About

 2 Responses to About

-1. Sunil Kumar says:
+1. Sunil Kumar's avatar Sunil Kumar says:

 Dear Andy.
 I enjoyed your talk today at the Urban Flows conference at U-PENN.
 It had a poetic justice that could not be resisted.
 Sunil Kumar, LSE